 Our program offers excellent clinical training opportunities.
 Students begin their first practicum in the summer following two semesters of courseswork.
 Once students have completed their master's degree, they are elible to apply for a limited license to practice in Michigan, which gives them access to paid practica in medical settings.
 Practica are available in school settings, hospital-based neuropsychological clinics, and rehabilitation centres.
 After students have successfully proposed their dissertation, they are eligible to apply for internship.
 A list of practicum sites is available for download on the page for current Clinical Neuropsychology students.

 If you would like information about the admissions process for our program, please see our departmental graduate programs website.
-For general questions about the Clinical Neuropsychology track, please contact the track coordinator, Dr. Joseph Casey.
+For general questions about the Clinical Neuropsychology track, please contact the track coordinator, Dr. Anne Baird.
 For questions about particular research labs, please see individual faculty members' websites or contact them via email.